 Themed “The Power of Perseverance: Community Influence on Social Impact,” the event aims to celebrate the accomplishments of first-generation students, staff, and alumni, while commemorating the anniversary of the Higher Education Act of 1965, which made it possible for many first-generation students to graduate from college.

 The National First-Generation College Celebration is sponsored by the Office of Sustainability, the Illinois State University Police Department, University College, and the TRIO Student Support Service program.
-The event will include field day activities, a Mario Cart competition, a K-9 demonstration, a therapy dog station, and a career panel, which Morton is participating in.
+The event will include field day activities, a Mario Kart competition, a K-9 demonstration, a therapy dog station, and a career panel, which Morton is participating in.

 In addition to Morton, other panelists include: Aaron Woodruff, Illinois State University Police chief; Jodi Mahasi, Illinois State University Police officer; Jeff Longfellow, McLean County senior deputy coroner; Samantha Vazquez, Illinois State University students’ attorney; Sgt.
 Kiel Nowers, Bloomington Police Department’s Community Engagement Unit; Lt.
 Jon Albee, patrol commander, McLean County Sheriff; Dr. William Lally, clinical assistant professor, Illinois State University Criminal Justice Sciences Department; lymoni Pleasant, court officer, McLean County Sheriff.

-Also expected to join the panel are staff from: the City of Bloomington, Town of Normal, and McLean County.
+Also expected to join the panel are staff from the City of Bloomington, Town of Normal, and McLean County.

 Morton, who works in probation as a pre-trial officer for Cook County, is excited about the opportunity to be a panelist.